about

 • digital pedagogy and assessment design at scale

-Research is inseparable from teaching practice — SiteSeer, AI literacy frameworks, and digital workflows are embedded as active educational innovations within the undergraduate program.
-SiteSeer has been selected for the Innovation Collaboration Centre Research Commercialisation Program and is the subject of an AEA Ignite Grant application (2026) for scaling across TAFE and university contexts.
+SiteSeer has been selected for the Innovation Collaboration Centre Research Commercialisation Program and is the basis of an AEA Ignite Grant application (2026) to scale it across TAFE and university contexts.

 publications